alwaysdata/documentation/content/services/use-services.en.md

 - When needing to be reached from an external application, bind it to `::` (_IPv6_) and a port from `8300` to `8499`.
 - Log files for running services are located at `$HOME/admin/logs/services/`, containing services' outputs.
 	- An extract of these logs is presented in the administration’s interface (**Logs** - 📄).
+- The restart of a service sends the `SIGHUP` signal.
 * For Public Cloud users:
   - Services are executed on a distinct servers than SSH and HTTP servers.
   - Their resources use must remain fair.